ryantd42/NY-Legislative-Git/2023/S3531A-2023/bill.md

  cost effectiveness considerations contemplated by this subdivision.
-  (C) THE STATE FIRE PREVENTION AND BUILDING CODE COUNCIL SHALL, AS SOON AS  PRACTICABLE  AND NO LATER THAN EIGHTEEN MONTHS AFTER THE PUBLICATION OF EACH REVISED OR UPDATED EDITION OF THE INTERNATIONAL ENERGY CONSERVA- TION CODE OR THE ANSI/ASHRAE/IESNA STANDARD 90.1, CAUSE THE STATE ENERGY CONSERVATION CONSTRUCTION CODE TO BE UPDATED TO REFLECT CHANGES  IN  ANY
+  (C) THE STATE FIRE PREVENTION AND BUILDING CODE COUNCIL SHALL, AS SOON AS  PRACTICABLE  AND NO LATER THAN EIGHTEEN MONTHS AFTER THE PUBLICATION
- S. 3531  3
+ S. 3531--A  3

- SUCH  REVISED  OR UPDATED EDITION.
-TO THE EXTENT THAT THE STATE ENERGY CONSERVATION CONSTRUCTION CODE HAS NOT BEEN UPDATED TO  REFLECT  CHANGES IN  ANY SUCH REVISED OR UPDATED EDITION AS OF THE EFFECTIVE DATE OF THIS PARAGRAPH,  THE  COUNCIL SHALL, AS SOON AS PRACTICABLE AND NO LATER THAN EIGHTEEN MONTHS AFTER THE EFFECTIVE DATE OF THIS  PARAGRAPH,  CAUSE  THE STATE  ENERGY  CONSERVATION  CONSTRUCTION  CODE TO BE UPDATED TO REFLECT SUCH CHANGES.
+ OF EACH REVISED OR UPDATED EDITION OF THE INTERNATIONAL ENERGY CONSERVA- TION CODE AND THE ANSI/ASHRAE/IESNA STANDARD 90.1, CAUSE THE STATE ENER- GY CONSERVATION CONSTRUCTION CODE TO BE UPDATED TO  REFLECT  CHANGES  IN ANY SUCH REVISED OR UPDATED EDITION.
+TO THE EXTENT THAT THE STATE ENER- GY CONSERVATION CONSTRUCTION CODE HAS NOT BEEN UPDATED TO REFLECT CHANG- ES  IN  ANY  SUCH REVISED OR UPDATED EDITION AS OF THE EFFECTIVE DATE OF THIS PARAGRAPH, THE COUNCIL SHALL, AS SOON AS PRACTICABLE AND  NO  LATER THAN  EIGHTEEN  MONTHS AFTER THE EFFECTIVE DATE OF THIS PARAGRAPH, CAUSE THE STATE ENERGY CONSERVATION CONSTRUCTION CODE TO BE UPDATED TO REFLECT SUCH CHANGES.
   § 4.
 This act shall take effect immediately.